This leaflet is part of our series on arthritis

 - In some cases, the symptoms last just a few weeks.

 - In most cases the symptoms last 3-6 months and then go completely without leaving any long-term problem.
-After the arthritis (swelling and inflammation) has gone, it is quite common to have niggly pains which persist for several further months.
+After the swelling and inflammation (arthritis) has gone, it is quite common to have niggly pains which continue for several further months.

-- In about 1 in 3 cases the arthritis lasts longer than six months.
+- In about 1 in 6 cases the arthritis lasts longer than twelve months.
 It can sometimes last for years.
-If joint inflammation persists for six months or more, you are at risk of joint damage which may cause long-term pain and disability.
+If joint inflammation continues for six months or more, you are at risk of joint damage which may cause long-term pain and disability.
 It is in these cases where disease-modifying medication may be used.

 In some people who make a complete recovery, the symptoms return months, or even years, after the first episode.
 This may be a reaction to a new infection, or symptoms may just flare up for no apparent reason.
 So, if you have had one episode of reactive arthritis, you should take particular care to protect against sexually transmitted diseases and food poisoning which may trigger a further episode.